This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Stimulant medications are often prescribed to children with ADHD because they increase the brain’s dopamine and help with attention span and thinking issues.
 According to the CDC, it’s the most commonly prescribed medicine for children with ADHD.[4]

 Doctors might prescribe non-stimulant medications when stimulants fail to work.
 A non-stimulant drug generally takes longer to work when compared to stimulants.
-Once it starts working, it can help improve attention, impulsiveness, and focus, while helping decrease hyperactivity.
+Once it starts working, it can help improve attention, impulsiveness, and focus while helping decrease hyperactivity.

-In some instances, physicians may prescribe anti-depressant medications to children with ADHD as anxiety and depression are common comorbidities of ADHD, and treating those symptoms can improve overall functioning.
+In some instances, physicians may prescribe anti-depressant medications to children with ADHD, as anxiety and depression are common comorbidities of ADHD, and treating those symptoms can improve overall functioning.

 Cerebral Palsy and ADHD Link

 A few studies have found a link between ADHD, cerebral palsy, and autism.
-One study, which researched 700 children in Norway, indicated that close to 13% of the children in the study who have cerebral palsy also had ADHD.
+One study, which researched 700 children in Norway, indicated that close to 13% of the children in the study who had cerebral palsy also had ADHD.
 Around 17% had both autism and ADHD.

 Pål Surén, MD, MPH, of the Center for Pediatric Epidemiology (one of the researchers in the study), said the findings showed that boys were at a higher risk of developing CP and ADHD or autism compared to girls.[5]

-“The findings demonstrate the significant burden of disease associated with neurologic and neurodevelopmental disorders in children, and that this burden is disproportionately skewed towards boys.”
+“The findings demonstrate the significant burden of disease associated with neurologic and neurodevelopmental disorders in children and that this burden is disproportionately skewed towards boys.”

 More studies are needed to figure out exactly why and how children with CP are more prone to develop ADHD or autism.
 Additional studies are currently underway.